department-of-veterans-affairs/va-mobile-feature-support/collab-cycle/mfs_Overpay Copay Architecture Intent.md

 ## UX Design Description
 - Link to [UX prototype](https://www.figma.com/proto/kRA7JHbthNrSLxTQHrzH8T/MFS---Overpayments---Copays-%7C-VA-Mobile?page-id=2001%3A429&node-id=7372-28070&p=f&viewport=5509%2C774%2C0.13&t=SY3zHNrIPef78j9o-1&scaling=min-zoom&content-scaling=fixed&starting-point-node-id=7372%3A28070&show-proto-sidebar=1) (This includes the option for Veteran's make a payment on their Overpayment debt or Copayment bill.
-- Call out any engineering challenges; UX is reviewed in the [Design Intent meeting][DI]
+- There are no engineering concerns with the UX design.

 ## Frontend changes
 - Identify any significant code changes: